Beyond the growth rate of cosmic structure: Testing modified gravity models with an extra degree of freedom: Structure formation and stochastic bias

 Eqs.~\eqref{eq:full-thetam-eq}--\eqref{eq:full-thetar-eq} are dynamical.
 They show that linear growth of cosmological structure is essentially an infall experiment accounting for work done against the expansion $H$.
 To close this system requires further kinematic equations describing the deposition of excess radiation or matter into each fluid element.
 These are

 where $j_{5m}$, $j_{5r}$ represent matter and radiation fluxes induced by fifth-forces.
 The mass-energy deposited by the flows $\vect{v}_m$, $\vect{v}_r$ is described by the terms proportional to $\theta_m$, $\theta_r$, whereas the terms proportional to $\dot{\Phi}$ describe changes in density due to relativistic modulation of the proper volume by $\Phi$.
+This approach, where deviations from the predictions of Einstein gravity are modelled as fifth forces and fluxes, was employed in Ref.~\cite{Burrage:2016myt}.